fcproj/agrotagger/README.md

 Some information about the folders in the code:

-- SourceCode: it's the Java code of the agrotagger
-- Agrotagger: the Unix application to run the agrotagger.
-Simply decompress the ZIP file into a directory in your filesystem and use the scripts in the "application" directory.
+- agrotagger: the Unix application to run the agrotagger.
-- WebCrawler:  the Unix application to run a custimized version of Apache Nutch Web Crawler (http://nutch.apache.org/).
-Simply decompress the TAR.GZ file into a directory in your filesystem and use the scripts in the "application" directory.
+- crawler:  the Unix application to run a custimized version of Apache Nutch Web Crawler (http://nutch.apache.org/).